xythobuz/Snippets/README.md

 These are small code snippets, little helper libraries and other stuff I've written, as long as it does not qualify for an extra project.

-## AvrSerialLibrary

-Simple AVR UART Library for many different AVR types.
-I am using it in all of my AVR Projects.

 ## WinUnixSerial

 C Library to speak to serial ports, cross plattform for Windows and Unix (only tested on Mac OS X).
 Can detect available ports.
 Used in the [LED-Cube](https://github.com/xythobuz/LED-Cube) PC Software [CubeControl](https://github.com/xythobuz/LED-Cube/tree/master/CubeControl)